 Authority Officers undergo a wide range of training supported by a 9 month probationary process.
 That training incorporates an induction, an IFCA residential course and 'on the job' training and evaluation.
-The Authority is also engaged in the national accredited training programme.

 A national code of conduct for IFCA enforcement officers was agreed in 2010 and was adopted by the Authority.
 It is reviewed annually.